Gully Homestead

-The Gully Homestead is a former homestead located at 200 S. Chambers Road in Aurora, Colorado.
+The Gully Homestead is a former homestead located at 200 S. Chambers Road in Aurora, Colorado, United States.

 Thomas Gully, his wife Temperance, and their four children came to Colorado in 1862.
 Thomas, an Irish immigrant, moved to the Colorado Territory to work in the mines, but decided to try his hand at farming shortly after.

 The Gullys claimed 11,000 acres near the Toll Gate Creek and built a small log home.